techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 #### What are Functions?

 Functions are blocks of code designed to do a specific job.

-#### How do I Use Functions?

-If you want to use the function you have defined, you need to call on the function.
-You can create functions within your code, or you can also store your functions in different files (modules) and call on them from the main codebase.
+Rather than your code being interpreted line by line like your main body of code, to use the function you have defined you need to **call** it.

+You can create functions inline with your code, or you can also store your functions in different files (modules) and call on them from the main codebase.

 #### Why are functions useful?

-It means that instead of writing out block of the same or similar code several times resulting in lots of duplication, you can write one function and call it as necessary instead.
-This can help you avoid creating long files which are difficult to work with.
+It means that instead of writing out blocks of repetitive or similar code over and over again, resulting in messy and long 'spaghetti code', which is difficult to work with.

+Instead you can write one `function`, and call it as many times as necessary.

 ## A Very Simple Function